pitzl/bobyqa/README.md

 ## example

-The test directory constains an example of least-squares fitting of a random-generated histogram to a Student's t distribution.
+The test directory contains an example of least-squares fitting of a random-generated histogram to a Student's t distribution.

+It uses ROOT from CERN for histogramming and visualization.

+cd test
-It uses ROOT from CERN for histogramming and visualization cd test edit the Makefile to set the path to your ROOT installation make student
+edit the Makefile: path to your ROOT installation make
+./student